-- Install innovative storm water practices on residential property, such a rain barrels or rain gardens, that capture storm water and keep it on site instead of letting it drain away into the storm sewer system.
+- Install innovative stormwater practices on residential property, such as rain barrels or rain gardens, that capture stormwater and keep it on site instead of letting it drain away into the storm sewer system.
 Check out this link for the Homeowners Guide to Storm Water.

 Water Cycle Terms